 Nancy joined the Red Cross family in 2010 and serves as the regional public affairs director in Louisiana.
 Her Red Cross service, however, began during Hurricane Katrina when Nancy and her husband returned from their Washington state home to work at a Livingston Parish shelter – a life-changing experience serving residents, most of whom had lost everything.
 Prior to the Red Cross, Nancy spent eight years as a print and digital journalist.
 Nancy earned her bachelor’s degree from Louisiana State University’s Manship School of Mass Communication.
 Nancy and her husband now live in Baton Rouge with their sweet and active girls.

-Joshua serves as the regional chief administrative officer for the American Red Cross of Louisiana and Mississippi.
-He has more than 16 years of leadership and business management experience – nine of those years with the Red Cross.
-Joshua has held statewide Red Cross leadership positions in Volunteer Services, Disaster Cycle Services, Service to the Armed Forces, as well as chapter executive director.
-He is an active member of several business and community professional groups.
-Joshua is a graduate of Louisiana State University, Baton Rouge.
-Joshua, his wife Elizabeth, and daughter Darian are supporters of the American Red Cross through volunteerism, financial and blood donation.
+Rachel serves as the regional chief administrative officer for the American Red Cross of Louisiana and Mississippi.
+She has more than 14 years of business management and leadership experience; eight of those years are with the Red Cross.
+Rachel has held Red Cross leadership positions in Volunteer Services, as well as Preparedness Health and Safety Services.
+Rachel is a graduate of the University of Alabama at Birmingham and enjoys gardening and traveling.
+Rachel and her husband, Jason, are relocating to New Orleans.